softgroup-ios/UaCurrencyRate/README.md

 - Convertor for each currency.
 - Comparison of currency rate with the previous one
 - Google map with selectable ATM or office and with further path creation
-- Nice and minimalist design
+- Nice and minimalistic design
 - Support all IOS devices

 ## DEMO